AhmedSakrr/jupiter/README.md

 ## Todo
 - CTCP replies *(Randomized but persistent on a per-bot basis)*
+- Ability to set multiple admins on the fly / changing hub channel on the fly
 - Built in identd server with randomized spoofing responses
-- Fake conversation mode in the bot channel to look legit incase network operators come sniffing around
+- Fake conversation mode to look legit incase network operators come sniffing around
-- Takeover features to automatitically jupe a channel when you get +o
-- Protection features *(Automatically +o other bots, remove bans on bots, set many +eI modes, etc)*
+- Bot pack protection features *(Auto-op other bots, remove bans on bots, set +eI exemptions on bot hosts, kickban those trying to stop the bots)*
+- Takeover attack features *(Let the battle of +oooo -oooo commence)*

 ## Mirrors
 - [acid.vegas](https://git.acid.vegas/jupiter)